QCD thermalization: Ab initio approaches and interdisciplinary connections

 and a particular matter sector.
 They both follow from relevant string theory considerations~\cite{Maldacena:1997re}.

-One should view the Einstein gravity description to be applicable only when $\lambda \rightarrow \infty$.
-Since the QFT coupling constant does not appear in any form in \Eq{eq.Sgrav}, it indicates that the coupling constant dependence in QFT drops from all the QFT quantities one can describe in this way for $\lambda \rightarrow \infty$.
-When the coupling constant is large, but not infinite, the relevant description becomes Einstein gravity supplemented with higher-curvature terms like the fourth power of the curvature.
-The form of these terms follows again from string theory considerations and in controllable situations they should be necessarily treated as small corrections to the predictions of Einstein gravity with matter fields\footnote{Due to complications with equations of motion becoming higher order in derivatives -- the Ostrogradsky instability~\cite{Woodard:2015zca} -- the uncontrollable extrapolation of a kind one does in, e.g., kinetic theory can be done here only in a very limited number of cases.
-We will discuss these topics in~Sec.~\ref{sec.weakcouplingholo}.}.
+One should view the Einstein gravity description as applicable only when $\lambda \rightarrow \infty$.
+The QFT coupling constant does not appear in any form in \Eq{eq.Sgrav}, indicating that the coupling constant dependence drops from all the QFT quantities that one can describe in this way for $\lambda \rightarrow \infty$.
+When the coupling constant is large but not infinite, the relevant description becomes Einstein gravity supplemented by higher-curvature terms like the fourth power of the curvature.
+The form of these terms follows again from string theory considerations, and in controllable situations they should necessarily be treated as small corrections.
+Because equations of motion become generically higher order in derivatives, the uncontrollable extrapolation of the kind that one performs in kinetic theory can be done here in only a very limited number of cases~\cite{Woodard:2015zca}.
+We will discuss these topics in~Sec.~\ref{sec.weakcouplingholo}.

-The ``vanilla'' setting in holography is 5-dimensional gravity with negative cosmological constant encapsulated by \Eq{eq.Sgrav}, which provides a consistent dual holographic description of an infinite class of strongly coupled conformal field theories (CFTs) with a large number of microscopic constituents~\cite{Bhattacharyya:2008mz}.
-Specifically, it describes a class of states in strongly coupled CFTs in which the only local gauge invariant operator acquiring an expectation value is the energy-momentum tensor~$T^{\mu \nu}$.
-The most comprehensive holographic results on heavy-ion collisions concern this particular case and we review them in sections~\ref{sec.strongBjorken} and~\ref{sec.holographiccollisions}.
+The ``vanilla'' setting in holography is five-dimensional gravity with a negative cosmological constant, encapsulated by \Eq{eq.Sgrav}, which provides a consistent dual holographic description of an infinite class of strongly coupled conformal field theories (CFTs) with a large number of microscopic constituents~\cite{Bhattacharyya:2008mz}.
+Specifically, it describes a class of states in strongly coupled CFTs in which the only local operator acquiring an expectation value is the energy-momentum tensor~$T^{\mu \nu}$.
+The most comprehensive holographic results on heavy-ion collisions concern this case.